Victrola vs. Crosley: Which Record Player Is Best For You?

 Ease of use

-The best thing about these players is everything from controls to the features is mentioned in the user manual to get you started with the players in no time.
+The best part is that the user manual clearly outlines everything from the controls to the features, making it easy to get started with the players quickly.

 Tracking force

-I heard rumors about suitcase players having excessive tracking force.
-But I never trusted them until I did a tracking force check by myself using my stylus tracking force gauge.
-I was shocked to see that they both were overloading my tracking force gauge which can measure tracking force up to 5.0 grams.
+I heard rumors about suitcase players having excessive tracking force, but I never trusted them until we did a tracking force check using my stylus gauge.
+We were shocked to see the results.

-More tracking force can cause a lot of wear to your records and can get worse with a worn-out stylus.
+Honestly, that’s too much tracking force for vinyl records, as excessive force can cause a lot of wear on your records and get worse with a worn-out stylus.

-I tried connecting my Samsung Galaxy S23 with both the players, and both were connected in no time.
+We tried connecting the Samsung Galaxy S23 to both players, and both connected in under 10 seconds.

 Final words: Which one is better?

-Victrola Vintage 3-Speed record player offers a slightly better audio experience than Crosley because of its better built-in speakers.
+Victrola Journey Plus offers a slightly better audio experience than Crosley because of its better built-in speakers.
 However, when you connect external speakers on both the record player, audio quality is somewhat similar.
 Setting aside the sound quality, the design and features of both record players are nearly the same.

 The suitcase record players are good if you are starting up or want something on a budget.